gvwilson/thirdbit/_posts/2014/2014-07-21-sprint-faq.md

   <dd>
     <ol>
       <li>Add yourself to <a href="https://etherpad.mozilla.org/sciencelab-2014summersprint-sites">the Etherpad</a>.</li>
       <li>Decide which project you'd like to work on.
-(We recommend that people focus on just one&mdash;two days goes by very quickly.)</li>
+(We recommend that people focus on just one–two days goes by very quickly.)</li>
       <li>Have a look at the project's open issues and pull requests to find something to start working on.</li>
     </ol>
   </dd>